Stackclash/5e-vault/5. Mechanics/Classes/Barbarian Path Of The Totem Warrior.md

 - **Bear**

     While you're raging, any creature within 5 feet of you that's hostile to you has disadvantage on attack rolls against targets other than you or another character with this feature.
-An enemy is immune to this effect if it can't see or hear you or if it can't be [[Conditions#frightened|frightened]].
+An enemy is immune to this effect if it can't see or hear you or if it can't be [[\5.
+Mechanics\Rules\Conditions.md#frightened|frightened]].

 - **Eagle**